 - Incorporate dulse, nori or wakame into your diet a few times a week to get enough iodine, but not too much.

-- Sign up for my weekly Plant Fueled Meal Plans to ensure a constant yummy mix and variety of whole plant foods, rich in nutrients and fiber.
+- Sign up for Plant Fueled Life to ensure a constant yummy mix and variety of whole plant foods rich in nutrients and fiber.